scottpk/GPMDP-Controller/README.md

 currently offers two means to input this code:
 - A dialog with a text box - just type it in and click the button
 - Xbox controller input (explained below)

-You should not need this code again once it's entered.
+GPMDP-Controller only needs this code the first time, after which it will receive a permanent token from GPMDP.
+You should not need this manual step again unless something happens to cause GPMDP or GPMDP-Controller to lose authentication.

 ## Using the Xbox Controller to Input Your Code
 This method involves using the left stick and left trigger to modify each individual digit; the right stick to finalize each digit; and the right trigger to submit the code.